-JGrafchart is different from the Grafcet standard.
-You need to make some adjustments to the sequence to be able to use it in JGrafchart, cf. section A.
+You need to make some adjustments to be able to use your sequence in JGrafchart.

 Preparation Exercise 5.2 Translate your Grafcet sequence in Preparation Exercise 5.1 to the programming language syntax of JGrafchart (still pen and paper).
 It means that in this exercise you should write (draw) the exact code that is necessary to run the control system.
 Use the exact names of the variables mentioned above.
-See section A for details of the JGrafchart language.
-Use the provided skeleton, shown in the left half of figure 2(a).
+See appendix A for details of the JGrafchart language.
+Use the provided skeleton, as shown to the left in Figure 2(a).